-As the first town in Indian Territory, several Native American tribes still make their home in the area, including the Miami, Modoc, Ottawa, Peoria, Seneca-Cayuga, Wyandotte, Quapaw, Eastern Shawnee, and Loyal ShawnWaylan’san’s Burgers in Miami, Oklahoma by Kathy Weiser-Alexander.
+As the first town in Indian Territory, several Native American tribes still make their home in the area, including the Miami, Modoc, Ottawa, Peoria, Seneca-Cayuga, Wyandot, Quapaw, and Eastern Shawnee.

 Miami is also home to the Ottawa County HistoriSociety’sty’s Dobson Museum, where Native American artifacts and other historic items depict the lives of early settlers and the legacy of the great lead and zinc mines.

-Just outside of Miami is the last section of the original nine-foot wide “Ribbon Road” that is listed as an Oklahoma National Historic Landmark.
+Just outside Miami is the last section of the original nine-foot wide “Ribbon Road” listed as an Oklahoma National Historic Landmark.

-The only town that existed on this nine-foot roadway was the small community of Narcissa, established in 1902.
+The only town on this nine-foot roadway was the small community of Narcissa, established in 1902.
 All that is left today is an old garage and gas station.